 Promoting Emotional Resilience

 Actively solving your own problems and regular recreation is the best way to promote emotional resilience.

 Every problem and every crisis in your life offers you the chance to grow and learn, so take this chance and solve your problems.
 Not only will this give you strength and self-confidence, but it will also train and strengthen your resilience.
 Learn to use your resources sustainably: use times without crises to recover and enjoy the best of what life has to offer.

 This article has been translated from German by Karen Stankiewicz.
-You can find the original here: Resilienz: So trainierst du deine seelische Widerstandsfähigkeitaffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can find the original here: Resilienz: So trainierst du deine seelische Widerstandsfähigkeitunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?